Cat Water Fountain Buying Guide

 Cats are particularly susceptible to urinary tract diseases and renal diseases.
 Since a cat water fountain encourages them to drink more water, it can also aid in preventing such diseases, and contributing to the better health of your pet.
 Drinking more water will also keep your kitty’s coat and gums healthy, in addition to preventing constipation.

 A regular bowl of standing water can accumulate bacteria or fungus.
-The filtered and constantly circulating water in a cat water fountain, however, is more hygienic, free of impurities, has zero bacterial build-up, and is oxygenated to the max.
+The filtered and constantly circulating water in a best cat water fountain, however, is more hygienic, free of impurities, has zero bacterial build-up, and is oxygenated to the max.
 This means better health for your kitty, and less vet bills for you to pay.

 Convenient For Pet Owners

 The benefits of a cat water dispenser are not restricted to felines – pet owners also have much to gain from a pet water fountain.
 These fountains provide added ease and convenience – you no longer have to refill your cat’s water as frequently as before.
-In addition, cat water fountains can also add to the décor of your home, and are also great for making the air in your home cleaner and fresher.
+In addition, best cat water fountains can also add to the décor of your home, and are also great for making the air in your home cleaner and fresher.